virtual HOMELESSNESS COMMUNITY MEETING

 City Meetings & Workshops

 The City welcomes the community's participation in discussions about issues related to homelessness.
-At public meetings and workshops. impacts on the community, the measures being taken to address homelessness, current and future challenges, and potential new measures by the City and other entities are presented, and public comment is invited.
+At public meetings, impacts on the community, the measures being taken to address homelessness, current and future challenges, and potential new measures by the City and other entities are presented, and public comment is invited.
 Links are provided to view archived meeting videos and agendas/reports.

 HOMELESS COUNT RESULTS

-The results of the 2020 Homeless Count were released in June 2020, and Malibu showed a 55% increase in the number of homeless residents since the 2019 count.
+The results of the 2022 Homeless Count were released in September 2022, and Malibu showed a 66% decrease in the number of homeless residents since the 2020 count.

 Homeless Count results for Malibu: